 It’s Time for Agencies to Stop Being Cobbler’s Children

-I have heard it time and time again, from many agency principals across the country on how they are the Cobbler’s Children.
+I’ve heard it time and time again, from many agency principals across the country on how they are the Cobbler’s Children.

 First, I am truly amazed that many of these agency principals impress me with their knowledge and their smarts, yet they acknowledge dumping themselves down with a shrug of acceptance.